The Mystical Body of Christ

-your calling, one Lord, one faith, one baptism, one God and Father of all, who
+one Lord, one faith, one baptism, one God and Father of all,

 Ephesians 4, 4-5

-Church, first apostles, second prophets, third teachers, then miracles, then gifts of
+apostles, second prophets, third teachers, then miracles, then gifts of healings, helps, administrations,

 1 Corinthians 12, 27-31

 The Holy Spirit is the life of the body or its source of animation, the soul of the Church.
 The Holy Spirit is invisible, but the Church is not.
 The Church isn’t merely pneumatic but a composite of soul and body with all its members.
-And so, Paul writes: ‘For we were all baptized by one Spirit so as to form one body-whether Jews or Gentiles, slave or free-and we were all given the one Spirit to drink’ (1 Cor 12:13).
-The Holy Spirit is the life-principle of the mystical Body of Christ, the source of church unity in the oneness of faith.
+And so, Paul writes: “For we were all baptized by one Spirit so as to form one body-whether Jews or Gentiles, slave or free-and we were all given the one Spirit to drink” (1 Cor 12:13).
+The Holy Spirit is the life principle of the mystical Body of Christ, the source of church unity in the oneness of faith.
 All members of the body are in union with Christ by being incorporated into it through the Holy Spirit.
 If there is division or dissent in the Church, the Holy Spirit isn’t the cause.
-It’s when one member of the body desires to be more presentable than the other or to have more honor bestowed on it that dissension and division arise in the Church.
-It’s like the body has been invaded by a malignant virus from an outside source, that being the Devil.
+It’s when some members of the body become too assertive and self-complacent and, thereby, encroach on the prerogatives of other members in the hierarchy that dissension and division arise in the Church.
+It’s like the body has been invaded by a malignant virus from an outside source, that being the principality of darkness.

 When Paul tells us, “It is no longer I who live, but Christ lives in me,” (Gal 2:20) he is referring to our union with Christ in his mystical Body which is the Church.
 We mustn’t understand his words in an individualistic ‘Jesus-and-me’ sense which lies at the root of a Protestant’s indifference to joining the Catholic Church.
 But our union with Christ in all its fullness and vitality is completed through our incorporation into his mystical Body which is the one Church he founded on Peter the Rock so that all its members would be one in faith and share one baptism in common.
 Jesus says that a city set on a hill cannot be hidden.
 This city he is referring to is the Church (Mt 5:14).

-The idea that the Church is an invisible, ethereal corporate entity united in the Holy Spirit, notwithstanding the countless self-governing Christian denominations that visibly exist with their fundamental differences of beliefs, doesn’t comply with our Lord’s vision and intention (Jn 17:11, 21, 23).
-Jesus gave Peter and the apostles the authority to bind and loose (Mt 16:19; 18:18).
+The idea that the Church is an invisible corporate entity united in the Holy Spirit, notwithstanding the countless self-governing Christian denominations that visibly exist with their fundamental differences of beliefs, doesn’t comply with our Lord’s vision and intention (Jn 17:11, 21, 23).
+Jesus gave Peter and, through him, the apostles the authority to “bind and loose” (Mt 16:19; 18:18).
 This ruling and teaching authority requires the Church to be hierarchical and thereby visibly united.
-Binding and loosing are visible acts in a Church where there is only one flock in accord with Jesus’ design (Jn 10:16).
+Binding and loosening are visible acts in a church where there is only one flock in accord with Jesus’ design (Jn 10:16).

 The gifts he gave were that some would be apostles, some prophets,